 Common Disputes and How to Avoid Them

-Disputes may arise over lease terms, maintenance responsibilities, or property modifications.
+Disputes may arise over lease terms, maintenance responsibilities, property modifications, or compliance with usage restrictions.
 To avoid such issues, tenants should:

-- Review Lease Agreements Thoroughly: Ensure all terms are clearly understood and legally sound.
+Review Lease Agreements Thoroughly: Ensure all terms are clearly understood and legally sound, paying particular attention to usage restrictions, modification rights, and maintenance obligations.

-- Document Property Conditions: Conduct detailed property inspections before signing the lease and document any existing issues.
+Document Property Conditions: Conduct detailed property inspections before signing the lease and document any existing issues with photographic evidence and written records.

-- Maintain Open Communication: Establish clear communication channels with JTC and relevant stakeholders to promptly address concerns.
+Maintain Open Communication: Establish clear communication channels with JTC and relevant stakeholders to promptly address concerns and seek clarification on regulatory requirements.

 By proactively managing these challenges, tenants can foster a stable and productive relationship with JTC, enabling their business to thrive.